 CMTC produces a four-day convention in Toronto which consists of modelling, acting, singing, and dancing competitions, educational workshops and seminars, an awards ceremony, and callback/interview opportunities with modelling and talent agents, scouts, managers, casting directors, and record labels, who judge CMTC competitions and conduct seminars while also searching for new models and talent to work in the modelling and entertainment industries.

-CMTC was formed in 1991 as a response to the growing demand from regional Canadian training centers outside of the major modelling and talent markets for a means to promote their aspiring models and talent to agents beyond a local level.
-For over twenty-five years CMTC has been a recognized and respected opportunity for modelling and talent agents, managers, casting directors, network representatives, and music producers to network with Canadian models and talent.
+CMTC was formed in 1993 as a response to the growing demand from regional Canadian training centers outside of the major modelling and talent markets for a means to promote their aspiring models and talent to agents beyond a local level.
+For over thirty years CMTC has been a recognized and respected opportunity for modelling and talent agents, managers, casting directors, network representatives, and music producers to network with Canadian models and talent.